slumpmax/TXPJSON/README.md

 # TXPJSON
-## Easy JSON object for Delphi
+## Easy variable supported JSON format for Delphi
-* Simple declare and assign any value to JSON variable (include associated array)
+* Simple declare and assign any value. (include associated array)
-* Convert to text and from text (Text and TextPretty property)
+* Convert to JSON text and from JSON text.
+(JSON and JSONPretty properties)

 ## Last changed
 * *Changed TXPJSON to XPVar (can use TXPJSON instead)*